petezh/peterzhang.me/_pages/ideas.md

 author_profile: true
 ---

+## Course Evaluations 🧪
+Every semester, I get at least 3 emails from the Berkeley administrators yelling at me to filling out my course evaluations.
+It looks like this:
+> Peter, Your course evaluations will be closing very soon.
+See below to view the precise deadline for your evaluation(s).
+We have not yet received feedback for all of your courses.
+We appreciate that the end of the term is very busy and hope you can take a few minutes now to share your feedback.
+We could reach out to the [Learning Environment + Tools](https://docs.google.com/presentation/d/1M16Ivrm-xOYIx4Kon2AF8W57SMFxDynn2bK5eyeXNww/edit#slide=id.gb81c5f641d_0_184) team at [Berkeley Research, Teaching, and Learning](https://rtl.berkeley.edu/about) with a project about raising course evaluation rates via [behavioral economics-inspired](https://sabeconomics.org/wordpress/wp-content/uploads/JBEP-3-2-2.pdf) tweaks to marketing emails.
+Imagine if the email read:
+> Hey Peter, You're part of a small minority of students who haven't turned in their course evaluations yet.
+We want to make your classes less stressful and more interesting, but we need your feedback.
+The opportunity will close in 2 days, so turn in your feedback *now*.

 ## Finishing Weak 🔚
 Whenever I write a review, the last fourth is always the hardest.
 I'm almost there, and I already have a lot of good content.
 Why not slack a little on notes for the last chapter?
 [Ego depletion](https://www.sciencedirect.com/topics/psychology/ego-depletion) suggests that willpower is a limited resource that decays over time.
 It's been studied extensively in lab tasks, with mixed conclusions.
 But what about similar tasks in the real world with a defined "endpoint?"
 Do book summaries get more sparse as the chapters go on?
 Do people document code less as they wrap up a project?
 Can we quantify when and how much people "slack" as they reach the finish line?s